top of page

 Some Medicare plans, like Medicare Advantage and Medicare Part D Prescription Drug plans, have specific annual enrollment periods.
 If your aging parents miss these periods, they might have to wait until the next enrollment period to make changes or enroll in a different plan.

-CAN PEOPLE DELAY THEIR MEDICARE ENROLLMENT OR DO THEY HAVE TO ENROLL AT AGE 65?
+CAN PEOPLE DELAY THEIR MEDICARE ENROLLMENT, OR DO THEY HAVE TO ENROLL AT AGE 65?

 Aging parents can often delay enrolling in Medicare without penalties in certain situations, such as having employer-sponsored health coverage while actively working.
 Such insurance is considered a “creditable” alternative to Medicare.